What Is a Deliverable in Project Management?

 When are project deliverables agreed upon?

 Project deliverables are typically agreed upon in the early stages of planning, usually within a project management plan.
-This is because deliverables are closely linked to objectives, and the two will combine when a company sets out its OKRs before commencing work on a project.
+This is because deliverables are closely linked to objectives, and the two will combine when a company sets out its OKRs before commencing a project.

 Can project deliverables change during a project?

 Many things can happen over the course of a project, and deliverables can vary slightly as a result.
-The key here is to monitor any risk for scope creep and effectively manage any changes to ensure the project stays on track.
+The key here is to monitor any risk for scope creep and manage any changes to ensure the project stays on track.
 This could mean increasing the number of project deliverables originally set out in the planning stage.